 Radević was a recipient of a Fulbright Fellowship in August 1972, which gave her an opportunity to study abroad at the University of Pennsylvania in the United States.
 She was the sole woman among 22 students in Louis Kahn’s Master Class, and one of only 16 women to graduate from the programme in its 19-year duration.
 None of her assignments from that year survive, though it seems that Radević excelled in Philadelphia, matriculating to the PhD programme immediately after receiving her MArch degree in 1973.
 Unfortunately, she never wrote a dissertation - a letter from the chairman of the Graduate Architecture Group, dating back to 1977, notes that her PhD funding had been cut.

 The particular details of her travels between 1977 and 1988 are not extensively documented, but her departure from Philadelphia occurs shortly before the construction of the Hotel Zlatibor in Užice (Serbia) began, completing in 1981.
-Kana’s influence is portrayed in the iterative geometries of its upper and lower registers.
-Her pedagogy is evident in her Monument to the Fallen Soldiers of Lješanska Nahija, an anti-fascist memorial in the hills outside Podgorica, which was completed in 1981 – as is the enduring impact of Bogdan Bogdanović, the prolific surrealist architect of anti-fascist memorials across Yugoslavia and Radević’s thesis adviser during her studies in Belgrade.
+Kahn’s influence is portrayed in the iterative geometries of its upper and lower registers.
+His pedagogy is evident in her Monument to the Fallen Soldiers of Lješanska Nahija, an anti-fascist memorial in the hills outside Podgorica, which was completed in 1981 – as is the enduring impact of Bogdan Bogdanović, the prolific surrealist architect of anti-fascist memorials across Yugoslavia and Radević’s thesis adviser during her studies in Belgrade.
 Thanks to the Monument to the Fallen Soldiers of Lješanska Nahija, she won another competition during her stay in the US.

 Kana on the Montenegrin coast, above Jaz - personal archive